 I value my personal space.
 Quite highly, actually.
 Considering that I am an introvert that’s probably not a surprise.
-Quiet and peace is where I can collect myself and even thrive.
+Quiet and peace are where I can collect myself and even thrive.
 I hate crowds, but I can manage them when necessary.

-At the same time I have chosen to work in a job that brings me in contact with people constantly.
+At the same time, I have chosen to work in a job that brings me in contact with people constantly.
 It’s been a very deliberate choice.
-As a freelance writer I work from home and don’t get out of the house unless I need food.
+As a freelance writer, I work from home and don’t get out of the house unless I need food.
 That’s been true for most of the last nine months that I’ve lived in Hamburg.

 I get my social contacts from visiting friends and family or when I’m the one doing the visiting, then usually leaving the city altogether.
 But working as a freelancer in a new city, where I basically don’t know anyone, makes it difficult to meet new people and make new friends.
 Hence I decided to get a mini-job, which has the benefit of earning me a little extra cash but also gets me out of the house.

 And does it ever.
 Instead of going for an office job, I got a job in the hospitality industry.
 That is so very much against my nature, but I’ve been enjoying it immensely.
 Home is my comfort zone.
 Going to work means leaving my comfort zone, but truly, I’ve never actually been afraid to leave my comfort zone.
 I just do it and consider it an opportunity.

 Not only does my mini-job bring me in contact with a great number of co-workers, but also the guests we’re looking after.
 And whilst my contact to the guests is fleeting and ephemeral, I do enjoy it more often than not.
 Few people thus far have chosen to be difficult and whenever it happened, I handled it.

 I have been getting to know a few of my co-workers as well.
 Most of them are lovely people, some of whom I wouldn’t even mind having as friends.
 In other words, I’m achieving what I set out to do when I got this job.